Last Updated on Samuel Franklinby

 Primarily an AK ammo round used for the majority of AK variants that Escape From Tarkov has to offer and accordingly a round you’ll want to be able to identify quickly if you find yourself stealing Scav weapons.
 A good rule of thumb is to look out for an ammo that starts with “B” for quick identification of quality.

 7n39: The powerful Igolnik round that is the only bullet to not adhere to the B rule above and is kept in check by the high price as it’s supply is limited to hideout crafting and loot (Raiders and Killa).
-Having no problem with any armour class the 37 damage does lack a two tap potential though and sometimes makes the BS round a better option depending on the price of the day although at the 5.45 fire rates this rarely matters in practice.
+Having no problem with any armour class the 37 damage does lack a two tap potential though (as does BS below).

 BT: One of the many tracer rounds for the 5.45×39 bullet calibre which makes this easy to identify when being shot at by Scavs or players due to its red colour.
 It’s a common find on Scavs, Raiders and Scav bosses alike that makes it readily available to players.
 In addition Prapor is once again offering this through barters and trades to keep the bullet supply flowing.
 Supporting it’s accessibility is it’s deadliness up to tier 4 armour and the two tap potential from its 44 damage.